Filip Krastev

-Filip Yavorov Krastev (Филип Яворов Кръстев; born 15 October 2001) is a Bulgarian professional footballer who plays as a left winger or attacking midfielder for EFL Championship club Oxford United, on loan from Challenger Pro League club Lommel, and the Bulgaria national team.
+Filip Yavorov Krastev (Филип Яворов Кръстев; born 15 October 2001) is a Bulgarian professional footballer who plays as a left winger or attacking midfielder for Eredivisie club Zwolle, on loan from Lommel, and the Bulgaria national team.

 Club career

 Slavia Sofia

 Krastev joined Slavia Sofia's youth academy in 2010.
 He made his first team debut at the age of 16 years and 210 days in a 3–0 home loss against Lokomotiv Plovdiv on 13 May 2018, coming on as a substitute for Galin Ivanov.
 Krastev scored his first senior goal on 24 February 2020, netting the second for Slavia during their 3–1 victory against Dunav Ruse.
 A week later, he provided an assist to Ivaylo Dimitrov in a 2–1 away win over Levski Sofia.

 Lommel

 On 18 June 2020, Slavia announced that Krastev would sign for Premier League club Manchester City in the following week; however, on 28 June 2020, Krastev signed with Belgian First Division B team Lommel, part of the City Football Group, which immediately loaned him back to Slavia until the end of 2020.